Mirror

 Louise Fago-Ruskin

 Til All Is Correct is rooted deeply in personal history.
-Louise traces her own ancestral lineage, including the loss of her Great Uncle Moszek and fifteen relatives during the Shoah, to bring forward a body of work that reflects on belonging and exclusion.
+Louise traces her own ancestral lineage, including the loss of her Great Uncle Moszek and eighteen relatives during the Shoah, to bring forward a body of work that reflects on belonging and exclusion.
 Set against a contemporary backdrop of political fracture and global displacement, Til All Is Correct expands this personal history into a broader reflection on exile, exclusion, and ethical remembrance to consider how histories of persecution and displacement are inherited, not only through stories but also through silence, gesture, and fragment.

 This multidisciplinary exhibition explores our relationship with how objects can hold emotional and historical weight far beyond their material form, becoming vessels through which memory and human trauma can be carried.
 Central to the exhibition is the shoe, an object that bears the imprint of the body and carries the trace of lived experience.
 In this instance, the shoe becomes a relic and a witness to both the Shoah and Louise’s ancestral history.
 It becomes a material reminder of movement, survival, and loss.